Sometimes you just want to chill out with a gaming session and the best relaxing games for Android can certainly help

 The puzzles do look lovely, scrambled or not!
 And while I Love Hue Too is not your typical relaxing puzzler (but rather, an oddly satisfying one that you might not want to clear out right away) it's definitely a top contender for one of the most relaxing games for Android in 2021.

 Starting off with a small bit of ice in the middle of the cold water, Tap Tap Fish - Abyssrium Pole is an idle tapping game where you can slowly grow your world, adding animals to your iceberg and really filling up the water around you.
 This game is fun to watch and dip back into, as your world changes and grows around you.

 It's relaxing to see the world grow around you, knowing that you have an effect on everything that's happening.
 A truly relaxing and healing game, down to its very core.
 Make sure to give it a try - it's completely free.

 If you find growing plants relaxing, but don’t really have time to actually grow plants (or don’t want to deal with them dying) Viridi might be worth checking out.
 You essentially get a world where you can plant bulbs, water them and watch them grow.
 You can even purchase little animals and small bits of scenery to add to your own world.

-A lot of people seem to find Alto’s Adventure relaxing, though the game personally stresses me out.
+A lot of people find Alto’s Adventure relaxing, and it's easy to see where they're coming from.
 It’s got a lovely looking world where you snowboard, using one touch controls to jump and flip in the air as you go.
 This game is simple and making a good distance can be achieved after playing a few rounds, as long as you avoid anything in your path that might knock you off.

 There is something relaxing about throwing objects into the fire and watching them burn.
 Little Inferno is a puzzle game where you are able to purchase and then burn various items inside your fireplace, keeping yourself warm and cozy.
 The story itself has some concerning aspects, but as long as you stick to burning, you should have a good time.